Carol Davis, PsyD, Dr.PH, R.T. (T) (ARRT)

 Step 1: Review our website in detail, as well as the documents below.
 Many questions you may have can be answered from our online information.

-Step 3: Have your unofficial transcripts reviewed by our program clinical coordinator Dolly Kisinger firstname.lastname@example.org as early as possible to be sure that all of the courses transfer to Loma Linda University, in order to meet the requirements.
-Refer to the admissions requirements below for detailed steps.
+Step 3: Have your unofficial transcripts reviewed by our department personnel by sending them to firstname.lastname@example.org as early as possible to be sure that all of the courses transfer to Loma Linda University in order to meet the requirements.

 The Bachelor’s Degree in Radiation Technology is accredited by: WASC (Western Associate of Schools and Colleges)

 JRCERT (Joint Review Committee on Education in Radiologic Technology).
 Contact information: 20 N Wacker Drive Suite 2850, Chicago IL 60606-3182.
 Phone (312) 704-5300 (312) 704-5300 Fax (312) 704-304.
 Website: www.jrcert.org Email: email@example.com.

 *Accreditation through fall 2025, interim report due fall 2021.

 Eligibility for the ARRT credentialing exam may be affected if the applicant has a prior felony or misdemeanor conviction.
 Prior to applying to this program the applicant should contact the ARRT at 651-687-0048 to determine if eligibility will be granted.